MaxShkatrut/Crazy9/README.md

 Of course, this code is very inefficient since after eliminating specific combination by only examining first two cards, all other similar combinations should also be eliminated.
 It looked like a classic backtracking problem and in the end, this is what I did.
 I rewrote the code to solve this puzzle with backtracking recursive function.
 The improved code run for less than 2 seconds and presented me the same 16 solutions that inefficient code found, but much faster.
 In other words, it was a success!

-The inefficient code Crazy9.py also uploaded to this repository, but you are welcome to ignore it.

-The efficient program consists of two codes: Crazy9_BT.py and Crazy9_Results.py.
-The first one finds all solutions that the puzzle has and the second one creates images of these solutions.

-In order to execute the first code, the user needs to create a folder with the puzzle that he desires to solve and change the name of the puzzle in the correct place:
+In order to execute the code, the user needs to create a folder with the puzzle that he desires to solve and change the name of the puzzle in the correct place:
 ```[bash]
-puz = "Ketner Owls"
+puz = "HEYE Ketner Owls"
 ```

 Inside the puzzle folder, the user needs to have a folder that calls "Cards".
 The folder will have the scans of all 9 cards and "Cards.ini" file in which the user needs to import the figures that the cards have, for example: